 The ProgRock has three outputs available, but depending on your application you may need to deploy two of them, as noted above:

 - For half-duplex use, a single Prog-Rock could be used, one output for TX and the other for RX.
 In this case one would use the available "channel banks" and program it such that for TX, only that specific output would be enabled.
 For RX, one would use one of the channel bank bits to select a configuration in which the output of the TX is disabled and the output for the RX is enabled.

 - For full-duplex use, the use of TWO separate ProgRocks is recommended: Even though it is able to output both frequencies simultaneously, the outputs of the synthesizer are susceptible to producing low-level spurious signals as these two outputs interact on the chip itself - and for this reason the isolation of two, individual units is suggested.

 Mentioned above are the "channel banks": There are three bits available for selecting up to 8 separate configurations.
 If, on a half-duplex radio, one of these bits is used for selecting the TX and RX frequencies, two other bits remain available allowing up to 4 different frequencies to be selected.
 Similarly, in cases where two separate ProgrRocks are used (one for TX, the other for RX) up to 8 separate frequency configurations is possible.

-Finally, the ProgRock boards ship with an imprecise "computer" crystal that is not temperature stable.
-The newer versions of the ProgRock have the additional footprint for a TCXO (Temperature Controlled Crystal Oscillator) that will hold the frequency to within 2.5ppm - more than adequate for 2 meter usage: An article describing how to retrofit the unit with a 1ppm TCXO - suitable for UHF use - may be found here.
+Finally, the original ProgRock boards shipped with an imprecise "computer" crystal that is not temperature stable.
+The newer versions of the original ProgRock had the additional footprint for a TCXO (Temperature Controlled Crystal Oscillator) that will hold the frequency to within 2.5ppm - more than adequate for 2 meter usage: An article describing how to retrofit the unit with a 1ppm TCXO - suitable for UHF use - may be found here.